Table of Contents

 The antibiotic treatment is carried out with ciprofloxacin or ceftriaxone of the 3rd generation such as cephalosporins.

-As is in the case of salmonellosis, some sufferers remain chronic carriers up to one year, especially if they have not received antibiosis.
-The salmonella survive in the gall bladder and the bile ducts, favoured by gallstones.
+As is the case of salmonellosis, some of the affected remain chronic carriers for up to one year, especially if they have not received antibiotics.
+The salmonella survive in the gall bladder and the bile ducts, favored by gallstones.

 Prophylaxis of the typhoid disease